Portmoak: History

+Portmoak was formerly a parish of Fife.
+The area has always relied on farming and, until the late 19th century, limestone quarried down from the hills.

 As the name implies, Scotlandwell is home to a well where King Robert the Bruce is reputed to have been cured of leprosy by drinking the waters.
-At one time it was an important monastic centre, the monks ran a hospital here from which patients took the spring water as part of their treatment.
+At one time it was an important monastic centre; the monks ran a hospital here from which patients took the spring water as part of their treatment.
 Pilgrims journeyed from St. Andrews The monks would have been linked to the nearby Portmoak Priory.

-Portmoak was formerly a parish of Fife.

-The area has always relied on farming area, and till the late 19th century limestone quarried down from the hills.
+On the corner of the Leslie Road, sits The Well Country Inn, reported to have been constructed in 84AD.
+The present building incorporates part of the old coaching inn that served the village in medieval times.

 Now a commuter village Wester Balgedie or Meikle Balgedie lies 4 miles east of Kinross overlooking Loch Leven.
 At a fork in the road stands the Balgedie Toll Tavern, a building dating from the 19th Century.
 A tavern has stood here from around 1534.

 Two woods, Kilmagad Wood and Portmoak Moss are situated adjacent to the villages of and Kinnesswood and Scotlandwell.

 Kilmagadwood is known to the locals as The Cuckoo Wood.

 Portmoak has an amateur football team competing in the Perthshire 3rd division.